dranidis/spreadsheet-models/README.md

 npm i --save-dev dranidis/spreadsheet-models
 ```

-**IMPORTANT**: to compile the code, add  spreadsheet-models in the types in tsconfig.json.
+**IMPORTANT**: Add spreadsheet-models in the types in tsconfig.json.

 ```
     "types": [